manjiriPendharkar/RStudio/MajorStatisticalReports/Report1/README.md

 ### Research questions
 In this statistical report, we provide answers to the following research questions:

-1. Is there a linear relationship between height and weight?
+**1. Is there a linear relationship between height and weight?**

 Linear regression attempts to model the relationship between X = height and Y = weight, by fitting a linear equation to see whether we can predict weight of a person by their height.

-2. Is the mean height of male and female the same?
+**2. Is the mean height of male and female the same?**

 In this scenario, we assume equal variances between male and female heights.
 Since we assume equal variances, we have conducted two sample t-test to investigate whether gender has an effect on average heights of males and females.

-3. Is there any association between gender and the amount of physical activity?
+**3. Is there any association between gender and the amount of physical activity?**

 The Chi-square test of independence test is used to determine whether gender and the amount of physical activity are likely to be related or not